 PM Albanese Plans for the Tech Industry

-On the other hand, when it comes to information technology, Prime Minister Albanese showed tremendous support in improving the said sector.
+On the other hand, regarding information technology, Prime Minister Albanese showed tremendous support in improving the said sector.
 As the leader of Federal Labor of Australia, he has revealed intentions to boost the country’s technology sector.
 In March 2022, the Federal Labor has adopted the Technology Council of Australia’s target of snowballing the number of Australians employed in tech-related jobs by 340,000 to 1.2 million by the end of the decade.

 Similarly, he stated that he would hold an employment summit to get unions and employers to raise wages and ensure that wage theft would be criminalized.